karpathy/llama2.c/README.md

 - [llama2.rs](https://github.com/gaxler/llama2.rs) by @gaxler: a Rust port of this project
 - [go-llama2](https://github.com/tmc/go-llama2) by @tmc: a Go port of this project

+## unsorted todos

+- why is there a leading space in C sampling code when we `./run`?
+- support Llama 2 Chat models, and tune run.c to Chat UI/UX
+- possibly include emscripten / web backend (as seen in @gg PR)
+- currently the project only runs in fp32, want to explore more reduced precision inference.
+- todo multiquery support? doesn't seem as useful for smaller models that run on CPU (?)
+- todo support inferencing beyond max_seq_len steps, have to think through the kv cache
+- why is MFU so low (~10%) on my A100 40GB for training?
+- weird errors with torch.compile and wandb when using DDP
+- (LoRA) finetuning of Llama 2 models
+- make more better tests to decrease yolo

 ## License